Star-Mdakane/quizz-app/README.md

 1. This prject I will start by doing mobile first.
 2. I inserted my css basic styling.
 3. I did the html skeleton but after I was done doing 3 different UI containers, I'm thinking of combining them into one.
+4. I have a complete html structure.
+What has to be done is css wherre I have to style, hide and position the page elements then the rest will be left to be controlled via js.

 ### Built with